 - Built with numerous enterprise features – not the best option for smaller networks

 There are four versions of ManageEngine ADAudit Plus: Free, Trial, Standard, and Professional.
 The Free version includes 25 workstations free.
 The Trial version is free for 30 days.
 The Standard version costs $595 with 200 plus audit reports.
 The Professional version starts at $945 and includes additional features like Group Policy Objects settings audit.
-You can download the free trial version here.
+You can download the 30-day free trial.

 GLBA Compliance is Just Good Business